 Black koi fish are a common Yakuza tattoo that generally relates to good luck and fortune.

-Red koi fish tattoo symbolize strong fraternal bonds, and blue koi fish tattoo symbolize reproduction.
+Red koi fish tattoo symbolizes strong fraternal bonds, and blue koi fish tattoo symbolizes reproduction.

 When it comes to choosing a placement for your tattoo, it is important to allow an area that provides as much space as possible, as Japanese tattoos look best when a large amount of space is used.

 This allows the artist to add the detailing necessary for the style.

 For these reasons, people who chose Japanese tattoos, choose either their entire arm, leg, back, or with some people, even choosing a full body tattoo.

 - Japanese Tiger Hand Tattoos